Vialon17/LearningNote/Python/fluent_python.md

 * **Tuple**

-    It'a mistake that just regard Tuple as stable List type, this pretty young thing will provide a container to store
+    __It's__ a mistake that just regard Tuple as stable List type, this pretty young thing will provide a container to store separate data and their location information.

+    **Different from List, Tuple is usually used to store mussy or no-named data while List always contains data with same type.**

+    * **Unpark Tuple**